PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-06 08:38:08
+Last updated: 2024-04-06 08:38:42
-Random Quote: We're cosigning birthday cards, we got toothbrushes at each other's places, foreplay's out the window.
-I'm in, I'm out, I'm sleeping - it's great. - Ted Mosby
+Random Quote: Because sometimes, even when you know how something's gonna end, that doesn't mean you can't enjoy the ride. - Ted Mosby